This article describes the filing requirements for 2021. Additional information is available on the FEC's Dates and deadlines web page.

 Authorized committees of candidates

-Each authorized committee of an individual running for the House or Senate must file quarterly reports if the individual meets the definition of candidate under the Act and Commission regulations.
+All campaigns that have a reporting obligation must file quarterly reports.
 Generally, an individual becomes a candidate for federal office, thus triggering registration and reporting obligations, when his or her campaign exceeds $5,000 in either contributions received or expenditures made.
 If the campaign has not exceeded the $5,000 threshold, it is not required to file reports.

 National party committees

-Political action committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called Hybrid PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual basis in 2019 file on a quarterly basis in 2020.
-PACs that filed on a monthly schedule in 2019 continue to file on a monthly schedule in 2020.
+Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis during 2020 file on a semi-annual basis in 2021.
+PACs that filed on a monthly schedule in 2020 must continue to file on a monthly schedule in 2021.

 Changing filing frequency

-- Visit the FEC’s Dates and deadlines page to access the reporting tables online.
+- Visit the FEC’s web page to view the reporting tables online.

 11 CFR 100.3(a)